 Breast augmentation revision

-There are many variables to consider when undergoing presentation surgery after pregnancy.
+There are many variables to consider when undergoing breast augmentation surgery after pregnancy.
 For example, has a been a loss of breast tissue volume related to the pregnancy or breast-feeding?
 Have the breasts changed in position on the chest wall?
 Has there been a change in breast symmetry after pregnancy?

 Given the multiple factors involved I would suggest not getting caught up with the specific size of implant.